-A passion for helping others, specifically by using her design and photography skills, has flowed through Jennifer Mohr’s veins since a young age.
+A passion for helping others, specifically by using her design and photography skills, has flowed through the veins of Jennifer Mohr since a young age.
 After becoming co-editor of her high school yearbook, Mohr knew exactly what she wanted to focus on after school…graphic design.

 During her career at Elwood Staffing, Mohr created many firsts for the company, including assisting in the implementation of the company’s first Learning Management System.
 When she joined the company in 2010 there was a total of 10 courses in existence, which took two years to develop.
 The average course length was 45 minutes.
 As the only developer in the first 4.5 years of employment, Mohr grew the number of interactive eLearning courses to 274.
 In 2016, she completely reconstructed the new hire training program, incorporating simulated environments and hands-on activities.
 She was involved in every step of the development phase, from meeting with SMEs, to writing scripts and recording audio, to the development and approval stages.
 The training program was cut in half and 15 minutes became the new maximum course length.
 After achieving company history on many occasions, Mohr was promoted to Senior eLearning Developer in 2016.